 Coding Bootcamps and Income Share Agreements

 Further, ISAs have allowed companies like Lambda to increase access to education and give people who cannot access debt another chance at pursuing their dream education.
 Therefore, many coding bootcamps, in order to stay relevant, have started to offer ISA programs.
 It is likely that this will also extend over to higher education in the future as well.
-More universities, and perhaps university coding bootcamps, will offer ISAs to compete with other universities who offer favorable ISA-based tuition repayment plans.
+More universities, and perhaps university coding bootcamps, will offer ISAs to compete with other universities that offer favorable ISA-based tuition repayment plans.

 ISAs have also been used by coding bootcamps to build trust among their students.
-Indeed, it can be riskier for students to attend a coding bootcamp — especially if they have a limited track record — than a college, because the credentials conferred by bootcamps are traditionally less valued than those offered by colleges.
-ISAs, however, allow a bootcamp to align their incentives with those of their students, and signals to students that the school holds an economic interest in the success of their students.
+Indeed, it can be riskier for students to attend a coding bootcamp — especially if they have a limited track record — than a college because the credentials conferred by bootcamps are traditionally less valued than those offered by colleges.
+ISAs, however, allow a bootcamp to align their incentives with those of their students and signals to students that the school holds an economic interest in the success of their students.
 Students who finance their education through an ISA will not have to pay back their tuition if the bootcamp did not help them find a well-paying job, and so they have to assume less risk.
 This is part of a much broader trend in terms of how ISAs are being positioned in the market.
 Many analysts are now interested not just in how ISAs can increase access to education, but how they can move the risk of pursuing an education from the student onto the institution.
 At a time when people are starting to more actively question the value of college — a 2018 survey by PayScale found that taking out a loan was a top regret among graduates, second only to their chosen field of study — perhaps ISAs will be used more broadly as a tool by colleges to signal their continued value.

 Financing Income Share Agreements and Capital